 - 8.23 This evidence suggested to the Panel that relations between the traders on the Steering Group and the Market Facilitator had irredeemably broken down.
-Some of these concerns were shared by the Assistant Director for Regeneration, in his evidence to the Panel in which he said that officers were aware of concerns about operational issues dominating discussions at the Steering Group and that meetings could at times have an intense atmosphere with anger on both sides.
+Some of these concerns were shared by the Assistant Director for Regeneration, in his evidence to the Panel in which he said that officers were aware of concerns about operational issues dominating discussions at the Steering Group and that meetings could at times have an intense atmosphere with anger on both sides41.
 Without the full confidence of all participants.
 The Panel drew the conclusion that the Steering Group is unable to fulfil its stated purpose in its current form. - 8.24 Despite assertions that there was division between traders as to the best way forward, all 14 traders that the Panel spoke to provided evidence that the Steering Group was not fit for purpose.
 The traders said that complaints had been raised at the Steering Group, at which a Council officer had always been present, but that complaints had gone unheeded. - 8.25 The evidence provided by the Cabinet Member for Strategic Regeneration and Leader of the Council left the Panel under the impression that there was differing knowledge in the Council about the S106 obligations that related to the Steering Group and how they are to be executed in order to fulfil the Planning Authority responsibilities. - 8.26 Panel members felt that, given the consistent representations concerning the running of the market and their nature, it may have helped improve relations between the Council and the Latin American community (a group with specific protected characteristics) had senior officers visited the market to speak first hand to traders.
 It was noted that Steering Group meetings took place away from the market, usually at the College of Haringey, Enfield and North East London (CONEL).
 The main officer of the Council in contact with the traders was the Town Centre manager who was a member of the Steering Group.
-The Panel was not able to ascertain whether the Town Centre Manager had visited the Market site in any formal capacity.
+The Panel was not able to ascertain whether the Town Centre Manager had visited the Market site in any formal capacity. - 8.27 The Panel also felt that oversight of S106 agreements could be improved by ensuring that local Councillors are fully aware of terms of the S106 agreements that are active in their ward.
+Panel Members felt that the online planning portal was difficult to navigate and that most Members would not automatically be aware of S106 agreements in their area.
+It would therefore be preferable if the terms of new S106 agreements were sent to the Councillors for the relevant ward.

-&lt;sup>40 Letter from, Senior Development Manager, Grainger to Save Latin Village & Wards Corner, 9th January 2019
+40 Letter from, Senior Development Manager, Grainger to Save Latin Village & Wards Corner, 9th January 2019

-&lt;sup>41 Oral evidence given by AD for Regeneration, Haringey Council to a session of the Housing & Regeneration Scrutiny Panel, 8th May 2019
+41 Oral evidence given by AD for Regeneration, Haringey Council to a session of the Housing & Regeneration Scrutiny Panel, 8th May 2019